wp-plugins/nextgen-facebook/readme.txt

 == Performance Tuning ==

-The code for NextGEN Facebook OG is highly optimized -- the plugin will not load or execute code it does not have to.
+The code for NGFB is highly optimized -- the plugin will not load or execute code it does not have to.
 You may consider the following option settings to fine-tune the plugin for optimal performance.

 * If your website content does not have any embedded videos, or you prefer not to include information on embedded videos in your Open Graph meta property tags, you can set the "Maximum Number of Videos" to "0".
 This will prevent the plugin from searching your content text for embedded videos.